awsdocs/aws-transfer-user-guide/doc_source/API_DeleteProfile.md

 The request accepts the following data in JSON format\.

  ** [ProfileId](#API_DeleteProfile_RequestSyntax) **   <a name="TransferFamily-DeleteProfile-request-ProfileId"></a>
-The ID of the profile that you are deleting\.
+The identifier of the profile that you are deleting\.
 Type: String
 Length Constraints: Fixed length of 19\.
 Pattern: `^p-([0-9a-f]{17})$`